sternenseemann/spacecookie/README.md

 ## What is Spacecookie?

-Spacecookie is a gopher server that follows RF1435 and supports certain additions to the protocol (gophermaps and comment lines).
+Spacecookie is a gopher server that implements RFC1435.
+It supports comment lines (i-Type) as 100% compatible protocol extension (which is widely used).
+Support for the popular gophermap format to denote menus is in place.

 ## Spacecookie's features

-* simple unix gopher daemon
+* Simple unix gopher daemon
-* simple configuration
+* Simple configuration
 * Support for gophermaps
-* just works™ :)
+* Just works™

-## Installation
+## Building

 You can either use cabal, stack or nix-shell plus cabal.
 The necessary files are provided.

 ## Configuration

 In order to run your new gopher server, you got to configure it first.
-This is done using the file `/usr/local/etc/spacecookie.yaml` (but you can place an equivalent file anywhere in your file system).
-It looks like this:
+The example configuration file is `./etc/spacecookie.yaml`:

 	hostname: my.gopher.space
 	user: gopher